Can Excess Weight Cause AFib?

 The Bottom Line

 Talk to your doctor about your risk of developing AFib.
 If you are overweight or obese, interventions such as bariatric surgery may be a good fit for you.
 Contact us today to learn more about your options.
-Memorial Advanced Surgery is dedicated to helping you lead a healthier and happier life.
+MASJax is dedicated to helping you lead a healthier and happier life.